maxmurdoch/flock/src/pages/products/commercial.md

         onto your clients.
       title: Bill as an expense
     - text: >-
-        Policies can be purchased on the spot, or scheduled up to 10 days in advance.
+        Plan a flight up to 10 days in advance.
+Change of plan?
+No problem, simply cancel with one tap.
-      title: Choose when and where
+      title: 'Flexible Policies '
     - text: >-
-        Every pilot gets access to customer support through the app.
-If something goes wrong, you can make a claim with the tap of a button
+        Chat to our customer support team through the app, or give us a call.
+        Whichever you prefer.
       title: Instant support
   title: Why do professionals use Flock Cover?
 showCoverNote: true